triyashaCodes/legal-rag-framework-comparison/README.md

 This repository contains the code, data, and results for the paper "Framework Comparison for Legal RAG Systems: LangChain vs LlamaIndex" evaluating both frameworks on the CUAD-RAG benchmark.

-## Overview
+## Project Description

-This study provides a systematic comparison of LangChain and LlamaIndex frameworks for legal Retrieval-Augmented Generation (RAG) systems, evaluating both simple RAG pipelines and tool-use agents on the Contract Understanding Atticus Dataset (CUAD).
+This study provides a systematic comparison of LangChain and LlamaIndex frameworks for legal Retrieval-Augmented Generation (RAG) systems.
+We evaluate both simple RAG pipelines and tool-use agents on the Contract Understanding Atticus Dataset (CUAD), a benchmark for legal document understanding.

+**Key Research Questions:**
+- How do LangChain and LlamaIndex compare in terms of retrieval quality and answer accuracy?
+- What are the latency trade-offs between the two frameworks?
+- How effective are tool-use agents in legal document analysis tasks?
+- Which framework is better suited for production legal RAG systems?

+**Methodology:**
+- Evaluation on CUAD benchmark with legal contract queries
+- Comparison of retrieval recall, F1 scores, latency, and tool efficiency
+- Analysis of both simple RAG and tool-use agent approaches
+- Comprehensive metrics including BLEU, ROUGE, and BARTScore for answer quality assessment

 ## Repository Structure